Planning Maps / Areas / The Hills Shire / Castle Hill

 Is Castle Hill flood-prone?

-Very little of Castle Hill carries a mapped flood overlay (the The Hills Shire average is 1%).
+Flood mapping covers Castle Hill and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 1%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Castle Hill bushfire-prone?